simplymichael/smart-form-validator/README.md

 ```

 **Note:** We can create custom rules and write custom validators that check for and enforce these rule.
-See the the section on [Customizing Smart Form Validator](#customizing-smart-form-validator).
+See the the section on [Customizing Smart Form Validator](#customizing-smart-form-validator) for more.

-### Validators
+### 3. Validators
 Validators are rule enforcers.
-A validator is a function that checks that the value entered into a field
+A validator is a function that checks that the data entered into a field
 complies with the constraints placed on that field.

 ### Default validators